fabeklou/linkedin-learning_full-stack_web_developer/13-learning_regular_expressions/8-lookaround_assertions/README.md

 Here, the equal sign `=` basically means that if this group is there, then validate the matching otherwise, ignore it.

 a few things to remember:
-- the optional group is included in the match
+- the optional group is not included in the match
 - the group is not captured
-- available in most engines but not in Unix tools
+- lookaround assertions are available in most engines but not in Unix tools

-Example: the pattern `/(?=green coffee)coffee/` will match `"green"` in the string `"green coffee"`
+Example: the pattern `/(?=green coffee)green/` will match `"green"` in the string `"green coffee"`.

-lookahead expressions mostly come before the final match like in the previous example, but can also come after like this: `/match(?=must_follo_match)/`
+lookahead expressions can come before the final match like in the previous example, but can also come after like this: `/match(?=must_follo_match)/`.
+I find the second syntax more clear.

 ## Negative lookahead assertions